 “No, we can’t.
 They’ll recognise the car.
 At least if we walk.
 We’ll blend in.”

-“You low-life good for nothing—!” a man shouted, then there was a crack before Maximus and Anton spotted the man as he was thrown across the road.
+“You low-life worthless—!” a man shouted, then there was acrackbefore Maximus and Anton spotted a man thrown across the road.
 Onlookers from within, observed the interaction with curiosity and concern.
 Maximus and Anton regarded the brunette man with his sheathed sword in hand on the pub stairs.
 The light from the venue shadowed him, making it hard for both Anton and Maximus to discern his features, but Anton recognised the stance.
-The stranger placed his sheathed sword on his waist and relaxed his stance before striding towards the man in the middle of the road.
+The stranger placed his sheathed sword on his waist and relaxed his stance before striding to the injured man in the middle of the road.

 “What’s going on?”
 Maximus asked.